giresse19/js_be_task/README.md

 ### Installation

-1. If you prefer docker installation and have docker installed, just run:
+1. If you prefer docker installation and have docker installed, just run below command to start up:

 ```sh
  docker build . -t api-service